 Whichever color you get, be sure to add an anti-reflective coating.
 An AR coating will reduce reflections from artificial lights and help you see better.

 These tint-changing lenses are great if you want one lens that can do it all.
 Photochromic lenses adjust from light to dark based on the amount of UV light present and are typically referred to as transition lenses.
 For baseball, we suggest a brown tint and an AR coating.

 This is another great feature if you’d like to have one frame but a specific lens for any scenario.
 Sunglasses like the Oakley Flak 2.0 XL are awesome for baseball because you can have a set of clear lenses when you’re pitching or playing late games, a set of PRIZM Field lenses for practice, and so on.

 A mirror coating on the front side of your lens is another option to make your sunglasses darker.
 Not only does it look cool, it reflects what Tyler calls “ambient glare” away from the lens.
 This is light you don’t get much use out of anyway.

 The short answer: no.

-It’s no surprise that the Oakley Flak 2.0 XL made our top picks for baseball sunglasses.
-They are lightweight, have great grip, and are comfortable for all day wear.
-With Oakley unobtainium rubber nose pads and ear socks, the Flak 2.0 XL stays in place even when you sweat.
+It’s no surprise that the Oakley Flak 2.0 XL is our top pick for baseball sunglasses.
+They are lightweight, have great grip, and are comfortable for all-day wear.
+With Oakley Unobtainium rubber nose pads and ear socks, the Flak 2.0 XL stays in place even when you sweat.
 When paired with PRIZM Field lens technology, you are ready to hit the field with the best vision possible for day time playing.
 Flak 2.0 XL is also available in prescription at SportRx.